jbukoski/superfund/README.md

     * instantiate container with: `sudo docker run -d -p 8787:8787 rocker/geospatial:3.4.2`
     * uses the `rocker/geospatial:3.4.2` image as a base container, with additional libraries (`tidyverse`, etc.) installed as needed
     * instantiating the container and running the code (including data downloads) should make the code wholly-reproducible
+    * needed to configure git email and name locally to push